turingschool/alumni-site/volunteer.md

 * Help our Marketing Team by <a href="https://docs.google.com/forms/d/e/1FAIpQLScoiT6jO4W1xneJLOmWySEj4CH5g8d9wS4Tmsj2KQF_mrp3jA/viewform" target="_blank">sharing your Turing story</a>
 * Join the #prospective_contacts Slack channel to help our Recruitment Coordinators answer questions from prospective students

-## Corporate Donations to Turing
+## Donating to Turing
+If you are interested in <a href="https://turing.edu/donate" target="_blank">donating to Turing</a>, check to see if your organization matches donations or gives grants.
 Many companies want to support nonprofits that their employees are passionate about.
-If you are interested in <a href="https://turing.edu/donate" target="_blank">donating to Turing</a>, check to see if your organization matches donations or gives grants.

 Contact your HR or DEI lead and cc <a href="mailto:abbey@turing.edu">Turing's Development Manager</a> to ask about:
 * Corporate sponsorship of <a href="https://turing.edu/financing/scholarships" target="_blank">scholarships</a>, <a href="https://turing.edu/launch/launch" target="_blank">Launch</a>, or <a href="https://writing.turing.edu/turings-demo-comp-is-a-glimpse-at-a-more-diverse-accessible-tech-industry/" target="_blank">DEI efforts</a>